nisha-kaushal/PCOS/README.md

 For part 2 ("PCOS Experience" notebook), the goal is to gather personal experiences from Reddit users who have PCOS, and try to understand what the conversations are that occur within the PCOS community.
 Through information gathered directly from those who have PCOS, I attempt to find the most common topics discussed, and gain an idea of what topics should be considered when attempting to create an all-in-one supplement.

 ### Data Sources
-The dataset used in *"PCOS Hormones"* is from Kaggle, with the following credit: <br>
+The dataset used in *"PCOS Hormones"* is from Kaggle ([here](https://www.kaggle.com/datasets/prasoonkottarathil/polycystic-ovary-syndrome-pcos)), with the following credit: <br>
 __Author:__ Prasoon Kottarathil <br>
 __Title:__ Polycystic ovary syndrome (PCOS) <br>
 __Year:__ 2020 <br>